System Design Space

 Elixir: The Documentary

-Story of a language and a community built on the robust Erlang VM foundation
+Story of a language and community built around the reliable Erlang VM foundation

 Year:2018